 HOW DO HERBALISTS PRACTICE?

 Various herbal traditions have developed worldwide.
-In the West there are a number of different traditions which include folkloric herbal practices, clinical western herbal medicine, naturopathic medicine, practitioners of Ayurveda or Chinese medicine, and numerous Native American herbal traditions.
-Some practitioners use highly developed systems of diagnosis and treatment while others base their treatments on individual knowledge and experience.
-Every person must find the herbal practitioner that is most appropriate for them.
+A number of different traditions include folkloric herbal practices, clinical Western herbal medicine, naturopathic medicine, practitioners of Traditional Ayurvedic Medicine (Ayurveda), or Traditional Chinese Medicine (TCM) and numerous indigenous and Native American herbal traditions.
+Everyone should find the herbal practitioner most appropriate for them.

-Traditional Western, or Community Herbalists, base their work on traditional folk medicine or indications of historical uses of herbs and modern scientific information.
-Backgrounds may include folk, Native American, eclectic, wise woman, earth-centered, or other traditions.
+Traditional Western herbalists base their work on traditional folk medicine or historical uses of herbs in addition to modern scientific research.
+Backgrounds may include folk, indigenous or Native American, eclectic, wise woman, earth-centered, or other traditions.
 They may be trained through traditional or non-traditional methods such as apprenticeships, schools, or self-study.
-Medical or Clinical Herbalists are present in the United States and in most of the nations in the European Union.
-Professional education is offered in the USA and throughout Europe in a variety of formats.
-Most programs cover the traditional uses of herbs, the basic medical sciences of biochemistry, nutrition and anatomy as well as diagnosis and prescription.
-The most common titles given to medical herbalists from the Western world include: RH (AHG), Registered Herbalist, American Herbalists Guild; MCPP Member, College of Practitioners of Phytotherapy; FNIMH Fellow, National Institute of Medical Herbalists; MNIMH Member, National Institute of Medical Herbalists; FNHAA Fellow, National Herbalists Association of Australia.
+Most educational programs cover the traditional uses of herbs, the basic sciences of botany, biochemistry, nutrition and anatomy and physiology as well as determining the right herb or combination of herbs to support the individual.
+Common titles given to Western clinical herbalists include RH (AHG), Registered Herbalist, American Herbalists Guild; MCPP, Member, College of Practitioners of Phytotherapy; FNIMH, Fellow, National Institute of Medical Herbalists; MNIMH Member, National Institute of Medical Herbalists; FNHAA, Fellow, Naturopaths and Herbalists Association of Australia. [in 2016 changed name from National Herbalists Association of Australia]

-Traditional Chinese Medicine (TCM), the traditional medicine system of China, is the second-largest medical system in the world after Western medicine.
+TCM is the second-largest medical system in the world after Western herbalism.
 TCM doctors go through extensive training in theory, practice, herbal therapy, and acupuncture.
-Quite a few states now license acupuncturists, and many consider them primary health care providers.
-Their titles may include L.Ac.
-Licensed Acupuncturist; OMD Doctor of Oriental Medicine; or Dip.
+Several states license acupuncturists, and many consider them primary health care providers.
+Their titles may include L.Ac., Licensed Acupuncturist; OMD, Doctor of Oriental Medicine; or Dip.
 C.H.
-(NCCA) Diplomat of Chinese Herbology from the National Commission for the Certification of Acupuncturists.
+(NCCA), Diplomate of Chinese Herbology from the National Certification Commission for the Acupuncture and Oriental Medicine.

 HOW DO I CHOOSE A QUALIFIED HERBALIST?

-The American Herbalists Guild (AHG) was founded in 1989 as a non-profit, educational organization to represent the goals and voices of herbalists.
-It is the only peer-review organization in the United States for professional herbalists specializing in the medicinal use of plants.
+Founded in 1989 as a non-profit, educational organization to represent the goals and voices of clinical herbalists, the AHG is the only peer-review organization in the United States for professional herbalists specializing in the medicinal use of plants.